Can innovation be promoted through better processes? James Gardner [dead link] does not think so any more.

 After a decade of looking at innovation in organizations, Gardner says that people have to be personally motivated; the old “what’s in it for me?”
 [WIIFM] question.
 “In other words, if it personally affects us, we care about it.
 If it doesn’t, we might care a bit, but we are much less likely to take action to change things.”

-This is why I think personal knowledge management is so important.
-PKM promotes unique, individual ways of sense-making, while still sharing amongst peers and colleagues.
+This is why I think personal knowledge mastery is so important.
+PKM promotes unique, individual ways of sense-making, while still sharing among peers and colleagues.
 In my writing on PKM for the past eight years, I have stayed away from prescriptive methods on purpose.
 I want every knowledge worker to discover his or her own processes.
 With our PKM workshops, I have seen examples of many different tools used for PKM.
 There is no single answer, but once you find something that works, you have a better chance of sticking with it.

 I recently wrote about PKM and innovation and concluded that in order to address complex problems, businesses have to rely more on individual tacit knowledge, but this type of knowledge is never easy to convey to others.
 It takes time and especially trust to keep making attempts at common understanding.
 Accepting PKM, as a flowing series of half-baked ideas, can encourage innovation and reduce the feeling that our exposed knowledge has to be ‘executive presentation perfect’.